 CSCs will be expected to leverage community and local NGO/CBO capacity when possible and appropriate, and therefore, a track record of working successfully with the local PLHIV community/KP groups and proven experience of effective advocacy with SACS/DAPCU or local government for treatment or care of PLHIV will be critical.
 To ensure transparent and accountable implementation of the programme, the SSRs will need to have good governance, management and financial systems in place.

-MPNP+ is existing Sub-Recipients (SR) in Madhya Pradesh since inception of the program and this will act as intermediary organization for the effective implementation of the program in their .
+MPNP+ is existing Sub-Recipients (SR) in Madhya Pradesh since inception of the program and this will act as intermediary organization for the effective implementation of the program in their respective state

 VI: Details of the RfP